appsfactorygmbh/project-metadata-platform/README.md

 This project is an application for the storage and management of project metadata.
 This repository contains both an ASP.NET Core backend providing a RESTful API and a VUE 3 web frontend.

 ### Project Structure
+- `.github`:
+  - `workflows`: Github Actions
+- `.vscode`: Config for IDE
 - `deployment`: Files needed to build and deploy the project
   - `docker`: Docker compose files and dockerfiles
+- `screenshots`: Screenshots of the frontend webpage
 - `src`: Source files
-  - `backend`: files of the backend project
+  - `backend`: Files of the backend project
-  - `frontend`: files of the frontend project
+  - `frontend`: Files of the frontend project

 ### Prerequisites